-- The tobacco products tax is due for products inventoried on or after the date of certification.
+- Vehicle title, registration, and payment of highway use tax is required from impacted persons in the same manner as it currently is required from persons moving to NC from another state.
+(PART IX) - The tobacco products tax is due for products inventoried on or after the date of certification.
 The person is allowed a credit for any tax paid to the previous state of residence. - Property that no longer meets the size requirements for present-use value solely because of the boundary certification may continue to qualify under the PUV classification and the deferred taxes for the property relocated in SC do not become due and payable until the deferred taxes on the land located in NC otherwise become due and payable. - Property that no longer qualifies for a property tax benefit because of the boundary certification is no longer entitled to the property tax benefit, but the lien on the land for the deferred taxes is extinguished as if it has been paid in full.

-Senate Bill 575 also addresses the following issues unrelated to tax law:
+Senate Bill 575 also addresses the following issues:

 PART III, Instruments of title to real property. - The final survey of the confirmed boundary must be filed in every county affected by the boundary certification.
 Any parcels of land impacted by the survey must be registered and indexed in the county or counties where the affected parcel is situated.
-All conveyances and instruments of title of affected parcels are recognized and given full faith and credit, including outstanding mortgages and deeds of trusts, judicial orders, title insurance, and documents evidencing intestate succession.
+All conveyances and instruments of title of affected parcels are recognized and given full faith and credit, including outstanding mortgages and deeds of trusts, judicial orders, and documents evidencing intestate succession.
+The PCS rewrote this Part to give more detailed instructions and requirements re: the recordation of instruments and added Section 3(e) re: real estate title insurance companies that issued a policy of title insurance in compliance under SC law for a parcel now determined to be in NC.

 PART IV, Foreclosure of deeds of trust and mortgages. - Prior to initiating an action to enforce a security instrument, the instrument must be recorded in the county where the property is situated.
 The laws of the state where the property is situated apply to the portion of the property located in that particular state.
+The PCS made minor changes to this Part.